renoki-co/clusteer/README.md

 [![Monthly Downloads](https://poser.pugx.org/renoki-co/clusteer/d/monthly)](https://packagist.org/packages/renoki-co/clusteer)
 [![License](https://poser.pugx.org/renoki-co/clusteer/license)](https://packagist.org/packages/renoki-co/clusteer)

-Clusteer is a Puppeteer wrapper written for Laravel, but also usable with vanilla PHP, with the super-power of parallelizing pages across multiple browser instances, thanks to [thomasdondorf/puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster).
+Clusteer is a Puppeteer wrapper written for PHP, with the super-power of parallelizing pages across multiple browser instances.

+The package leverages [thomasdondorf/puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster), a Node.js module that allows you to build standby Puppeteer browsers that will open up pages, making the process of using a browser a blazing-fast experience. ⚡

 ## 🤝 Supporting